 The Money Overview

-A retiree collecting the average Social Security benefit of roughly $1,976 a month gained about $55 from the 2026 cost-of-living adjustment.
-If the latest projection holds, next year’s raise could land in nearly the same place, and advocacy groups say that is a problem.
+A retiree collecting the average Social Security benefit of roughly $1,976 a month saw about $55 added from the 2026 cost-of-living adjustment (COLA).
+If the latest projection holds, next year’s raise could land in nearly the same place, and advocacy groups are taking notice.

-The Senior Citizens League (TSCL), a nonpartisan organization that tracks benefit calculations closely, published a 2.8% COLA estimate for 2027 in its spring 2026 tracking update, based on recent Consumer Price Index trends.
+The Senior Citizens League (TSCL), a non-partisan organization that tracks benefit calculations closely, published a 2.8% COLA estimate for 2027 in its spring 2026 tracking update, based on recent Consumer Price Index (CPI) trends.
 That would match the 2026 adjustment exactly.
-Shannon Benton, TSCL’s executive director, said in the group’s release that “a 2.8% COLA for the second straight year would continue to erode the buying power of Social Security benefits, especially for the oldest retirees who spend the most on healthcare.”
+Shannon Benton, TSCL’s executive director, said in a statement that “a 2.8% COLA for the second straight year would continue to erode the buying power of Social Security benefits, especially for the oldest retirees who spend the most on healthcare.”

-The number is not official.
-The Social Security Administration will announce the 2027 COLA in October 2026, after the Bureau of Labor Statistics publishes third-quarter CPI-W data and the statutory formula is applied.
-But if the estimate proves accurate, it would extend a stretch of modest adjustments that followed the unusually large 8.7% COLA in 2023, the 3.2% bump in 2024, and the 2.5% increase in 2025.
+The number isn’t official.
+The Social Security Administration (SSA) will announce the 2027 COLA in October 2026, after the Bureau of Labor Statistics (BLS) publishes Q3 CPI-W data and the statutory formula is applied.
+But if the estimate proves out, it would extend a stretch of modest adjustments that followed the unusually large 8.7% COLA in 2023, 3.2% in 2024, and 2.5% in 2025.

 What the 2026 COLA already locked in